 My latest venture, for the past year, has been collages.
 I respect digital artists of course, having been a graphic artist most of my working life.
 But the physical purity of cutting apart (uncopyrighted) images, placing and gluing them into an intriguing composition, thrills me.
 Like an ongoing, enigmatic puzzle to be solved.
 It’s not as easy as it looks!

 As a mixed media artist I use any object in my pieces–rusty washers, cracked records, blurred photo transfers or pieces I pick up on walks.
 I like to tell stories, make snarky social comments on issues important to me.
 The collages, often including metal objects from old clocks, typewriters or radios I take apart, represent an anxious proclivity to bond with technology, to participate in some metaphysical way.
 Yes, I can draw birds, trees, eagles, etc. But including objects in my art fulfills a craving for texture, touching, indulging my tactile obsessions.
-I’ve been creating art with metal
+I’ve been creating art with metal items for 20+ years BEFORE it was labeled Steampunk!

 For 13 years I exhibited at a gallery in Algoma, Wisconsin called The Flying Pig, a shop that billed itself as selling “outsider/edgy art”.
 Though they closed a couple of years ago, I sold 300+ chairs and tables, and other obsessions I’ve had over the years (hats, Steampunk cuffs, etc.).